SkyTubeTeam/SkyTube/README.md

 along with this program.
 If not, see http://www.gnu.org/licenses/

 This project is not affiliated with YouTube™ or any of its partners and/or products.
-YouTube™ is a registered trademark of Google Inc.
+YouTube™ and Android™ are registered trademarks of Google Inc.